-Option Description

-all Displays all entries in the event log.
+Option Description all Displays all entries in the event log.

-An integer number Displays the specified number of last entries in the event log.
-The number ranges between 1 to 10,000.
+Option Description An integer Displays the specified number of last entries in the event log. number The number ranges between 1 to 10,000.

-• <event_type> is one of the following event types.
+<event_type> is one of the following event types.